pyload/pyload/docs/plugins/addon_plugin.rst

         """

         def activate(self):
-            print("Yay, the core is ready let's do some work.")
+            print("Yay, the core is ready let's do some work")

         def downloadFinished(self, pyfile):
-            print("A Download just finished.")
+            print("A Download just finished")

 Another important feature to mention can be seen at the ``__threaded__`` parameter.
 Function names listed will be executed in a thread, in order to not block the main thread.
 This should be used for all kinds of long lived processing tasks.